Dumbbell Deadlift

 Frequently asked

-The Dumbbell Deadlifts primarily targets the Glutes.
-Supporting muscles include Hamstrings, Back.
+The Dumbbell Deadlift primarily targets the Lower Back.
+Supporting muscles include Erectors, Back, Lats, Glutes, Hamstrings, Forearms.

-Is the Dumbbell Deadlifts a compound or isolation exercise?
+Is the Dumbbell Deadlift a compound or isolation exercise?

-The Dumbbell Deadlifts is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.
+The Dumbbell Deadlift is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.

-The Dumbbell Deadlifts is rated as beginner difficulty.
+The Dumbbell Deadlift is rated as beginner difficulty.
 It is suitable for those new to resistance training.

 Bring training, nutrition, and recovery into one system.